chandap1717-pixel/prism-anonymous/README.md

 PEMS08_pcmci_L2_alpha0.05_k20.npz
 ```

 The exact causal-prior hyperparameters are not fixed by the repository.
-If your causal-prior file uses a different name, pass it explicitly with `--causal_path`.
+If the causal-prior file is not automatically found or uses a different filename, pass it explicitly with `--causal_path`.

 For HZMetro and SHMetro, the physical supports are loaded from `graph_hz_conn.pkl` and `graph_sh_conn.pkl`, respectively.
 If a graph file is stored elsewhere, pass it with `--graph_path`.